-Danika Mendrygal founded Mendrygal Law to build a law firm devoted exclusively to serving nonprofit and tax-exempt clients.
-Danika guides clients through the many complexities of establishing, growing and managing a tax-exempt organization.
+Danika founded Mendrygal Law to build a law firm devoted exclusively to serving nonprofit and tax-exempt clients.
+Danika guides clients through the complexities of establishing, growing and managing a tax-exempt organization.
 She provides counsel, advice and representation in taxation, corporate governance and compliance issues.
+Danika is rooted in the local nonprofit community, both as a volunteer and a speaker.
+She was recognized by her peers in the legal community as a “Super Lawyer” in the area of Nonprofit Organizations from 2018-2022 (Texas Super Lawyers, a Thompson Reuters publication).

 Before launching Mendrygal Law in 2015, Danika spent 12 years at a nationally recognized firm.
 This big firm background elevates her practice, allowing Danika to handle the most sophisticated matters for clients.
 Nonprofit organizations are subject to a highly complex series of regulations and requirements that impact all areas of operation.
 Danika has the detailed knowledge needed to put all the pieces together and meet the full range of legal, tax and compliance needs of her clients.